 • Be at least 20 years old

-• Have a driver’s license.
-Your driver’s license from home is enough; you don’t need to have an international driver’s license.
+• Have a driver’s license: Your driver’s license from home is enough; you don’t need to have an international driver’s license.
 You license needs to be at least two years old to show you have at least two years’ driving experience.
 If your license has recently been reissued bring your old one as well for proof.

-• Money for a deposit.
-Rental car companies take deposits either in cash or by blocking an amount on your bank card to cover damages.
 This means the company doesn’t withdraw that money, but it’s frozen in your account.
 Any damage up to the value of your deposit will be paid for from your deposit.
-If you don’t want to have hundreds of euros blocked you can take SCDW insurance, more on that below.

 There are two options for hiring a car in Montenegro: small local companies or international companies, like Avis, Hertz and Sixt.
 Here’s how they compare: